Geography of Minnesota: Geology and terrain

 The state's high point is Eagle Mountain at 2,301 ft, which is only 13 mi away from the low of 602 ft at the shore of Lake Superior.
+Relatively high elevations are also found in the Leaf Hills in Otter Tail County.
 Notwithstanding dramatic local differences in elevation, much of the state is a gently rolling peneplain.

 Two continental divides meet in the northeastern part of Minnesota in rural Hibbing, forming a triple watershed.
 Precipitation there can follow the Mississippi River south to the Gulf of Mexico, the St. Lawrence Seaway east to the Atlantic Ocean, or the Hudson Bay watershed to the Arctic Ocean.

-The state's nickname, The Land of 10,000 Lakes, is no exaggeration; there are 11,842 lakes over 10 acres in size.
+The state's nickname, The Land of 10,000 Lakes, is no exaggeration; there are 11,842 lakes ten or more acres in size.
 The Minnesota portion of Lake Superior is the largest at 962,700 acre and deepest (at 1290 ft, 393 m) body of water in the state.
 Minnesota has 6,564 natural rivers and streams that cumulatively flow for 69,000 mi.
 The Mississippi River begins its journey from its headwaters at Lake Itasca and crosses the Iowa border 680 mi downstream.
 It is joined by the Minnesota River at Fort Snelling, by the St. Croix River near Hastings, by the Chippewa River at Wabasha, and by many smaller streams.
 The Red River, in the bed of glacial Lake Agassiz, drains the northwest part of the state northward toward Canada's Hudson Bay.
 Approximately 10.6 million acres (42,900 km2) of wetlands are contained within Minnesota's borders, the most of any state outside Alaska.